-As a resident of a residence hall, cottage, or fraternity house at Hampden-Sydney College, you have a responsibility to acquaint yourself with the following fire and fire drill procedures.
-Become prohibited.
+As a resident of a residence hall, cottage, or fraternity house at Hampden-Sydney College, you immediate fine in the amount of \$250.

-- 29. No storage of any kind is permitted in HVAC, electrical, or mechanical rooms. - Altering or removal of "No Smoking" and "Fire Department Connection (FDC)" signs is prohibited. - 31.
+- 29. No storage of any kind is permitted in HVAC, electrical, or mechanical rooms. - 30.
+Altering or removal of "No Smoking" and "Fire Department Connection (FDC)" signs is prohibited. - 31.
 The usage of smoke machines/fog machines is prohibited in student housing. - 32.
 No storage of upholstered furniture on decks, porches, or balconies.

-of Students at any time based upon the special circumstances surrounding a particular event.
+These fines are minimal and can be increased by the Chairman of the Student Court and the Dean of Students at any time based upon the special circumstances surrounding a particular event.